Unit4/ExtensionKit.Templates/ExtensionsFlows/README.md

 Let's do the same with ``PopulateSupplierDataParameters.json``

-## Start Unit4 ExtensionsKit Powershell commandlets
+## Start Unit4 Extension Kit Powershell commandlets

-**To use the Unit4 ExtensionsKit PowerShell commandlets, the user (and/or client) must be authenticated and authorized**.
+**To use the Unit4 Extension Kit PowerShell commandlets, the user (and/or client) must be authenticated and authorized**.
 >The commandlet pair `Connect-U4EK / Disconnect-U4EK` is used to establish/close the session.
 When establishing a session we can use two different authentication methods, `ClientCredentialAuth` and `ImplicitFlowAuth`.

 Let's go for `ImplicitFlowAuth` for instance: